About

 MY POSITIONS

-Associate Editor (with Larry Kaplan) of the quarterly Ballet Review.
+Associate Editor (with Larry Kaplan) of the quarterly Ballet Review — that closed in 2019.

-Senior Dance Critic for the weekly City Arts, where I also wrote about music from its inception in 2009 until this year.
+Senior Dance Critic for the weekly City Arts, where I also wrote about music from its inception in 2009 until whatever year City Arts shut down.

 Chief dance critic for the New York Sun from 2005 until the paper closed in 2008.